tylerebowers/Schwab-API-Python/README.md

 The idea is to make an easy to understand, highly-organized wrapper for the api.
 What you need to do:
 You need to fill in your credentials in the modules/globals.py file.
-Install websockets, requests, and window-terminal (using pip)
+Install websockets, requests, pycron, and window-terminal (using pip)
 main.py is where all your code should go.
-api usage is complete but only ~90% tested
-streaming is not fully complete (basic streaming works).
+api and streaming should be complete however they are not fully tested.